YoTro/YoTro.github.io/_posts/2017-07-12-The-detail-of-listing-optimization.md

 2. Other selling points can write other different features of the product, such as from the appearance, design structure, additional features, etc. can also be different.
 But when you don't have anything to write about, you can use one or two sentences to simplify and summarize all the points of your product, add the language of specialization, life, and the language itself can be a selling point.

-3.For new concept products or products with unique additional functions, the one or two sentence points out its characteristics, and then briefly pointed out how to use.
+3. For new concept products or products with unique additional functions, the one or two sentence points out its characteristics, and then briefly pointed out how to use.

-4.Sometimes to highlight product features, an image of the specific effects of the product can stimulate buyers' interest more.
+4. Sometimes to highlight product features, an image of the specific effects of the product can stimulate buyers' interest more.

-5.The product features are not obvious, from its applicable scene, scope of application, applicable to the crowd, etc., outline the overall use of the product.
+5. The product features are not obvious, from its applicable scene, scope of application, applicable to the crowd, etc., outline the overall use of the product.

-6.Five selling points, the overall words of the specifications at a glance, some letters capitalized prominent, vivid language localization, for the conversion rate of the page has unexpected good results.
+6. Five selling points, the overall words of the specifications at a glance, some letters capitalized prominent, vivid language localization, for the conversion rate of the page has unexpected good results.

 7. The last selling point, generally written to promote buyers to put aside scruples, direct purchase of sentences.
 When there is nothing to write, enclose shelf life, gifts, etc..